KinjalParikh/KinjalParikh/README.md

 Hi!
 I am Kinjal Parikh👋

-I am interested in Computer Graphics, Geometry Processing and Computer Vision.
+I am interested in Computer Graphics and Geometry Processing.

 You can reach me at Kinjal.Parikh@outlook.com